Starlink: User terminals

 A larger, high-performance version of the antenna is available for use with the Starlink Business service tier.

 In September 2020, SpaceX applied for permission to put terminals on 10 of its ships with the expectation of entering the maritime market in the future.

+In August 2022, and in response to an open invitation from SpaceX to have the terminal examined by the security community, security specialist Lennert Wouters presented several technical architecture details about the then-current starlink terminals: the main control unit of the dish is a STMicroelectronics custom designed chip code-named Catson which is a quad-core ARM Cortex-A53-based control processor running the Linux kernel and booted using U-Boot.
+The main processor uses several other custom chips such as a digital beam former named Shiraz and a front-end module named Pulsarad.
+The main control unit controls an array of digital beamformers.
+Each beamformer controls 16 front-end modules.
+In addition the terminal has a GPS receiver, motor controllers, synchronous clock generation and power over Ethernet circuits, all manufactured by STMicroelectronics.

+In June 2024, a portable user terminal dubbed "Starlink Mini" was announced to be imminently available.
+The Mini supports 100 Mbit/s of download speed and will fit in a backpack.
+Initial rollout was in Latin America at a $200 price point.

 Ground stations

 SpaceX has made applications to the FCC for at least 32 ground stations in United States, and as of July 2020 has approvals for five of them (in five states).
-Till February 2023 Starlink used the Ka-band to connect with ground stations. with the launch of v2 mini they added frequencies in the E band range.
+Until February 2023, Starlink used the Ka-band to connect with ground stations.
+With the launch of v2 Mini, frequencies were added in the 71–86 GHz W band (or E band waveguide) range.